Yasss333/dhanmitra/README.md

 1. **User speaks or types** in their language (Hindi, Marathi, Kannada, English)
 2. **Agent Router** identifies intent — scam alert? budget help? scheme lookup?
 3. **Specialist agent** responds with personalized, occupation-aware advice
-4. **Mitra Insights Engine** extracts financial facts from the conversation and enriches future replies
+4. **Persistent Memory Engine** extracts financial facts (income, expenses, goals, SIPs) from the conversation and saves them to your profile
-5. **Everything persists** — profiles, goals, conversation history in MongoDB
+5. **Everything persists** — profiles, goals, SIPs, and conversation history in MongoDB; the chat resumes your last conversation like ChatGPT

 ---